marcus-jw/Targeted-Manipulation-and-Deception-in-LLMs/README.md

   - `RL/`: Reinforcement learning algorithms (KTO and expert iteration)
   - `stats/`: Functions selecting the best trajectories, calculating metrics, and plotting
   - `utils/`: Helper functions used by other sub-packages

-## Acknowledgments
-This research is being conducted as part of MATS.